Skip to contents

 plot_pars(fit, regex_pars = "cp_1|ar_*")

-As usual, we can test hypotheses and do model comparison (read more here).
+As usual, we can test hypotheses (read more here).
 We can also ask how much more likely it is (relative to the prior) that there the two autocorrelations are equal compared to them differing.
 Because we sampled both the prior and posterior (mcp(..., sample = "both")), we can do a Savage-Dickey density ratio test:

 hypothesis(fit, "ar1_1 = ar1_2")